karalus/esb0/README.md

 ESB Zero needs one directory to retrieve service flows and other artifacts from and persist to.
 Per default it is expected to have a folder named "esb_root" in the user home folder (of the user running the servlet container).
 Either create an empty directory with name "esb_root" there or set environment variable ESB_ROOT_DIR to an existing folder of your choice.
+In a cluster setup it is also possible to use a DB(via JNDI DataSource) for storing/retrieving service artifacts if you cannot go for a cluster file system.

 Note: This folder can be empty but it must exist!